bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ### Database Project Overview ###

-It's a good idea to get an overview first.
+It's a good idea to get an overview for our database project first.
 We create a SQL Server Database Project (SSDP), call it `RebacExperiments.Server.SSDT` and put all our Database Objects and Scripts into it.

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/aspnetcore_rebac/database_project_overview.jpg">